 - Refit with dough hook.

 - Increase speed to medium-high (set at 6 on KitchenAid mixer).
-Mix until dough comes together a ball.
+Mix until dough comes together in a ball.

 - Mix 2 more minutes until dough is soft and pliable.